 “You always get a mixed response when you make changes,” concludes Stuart.
-“Mt theory is if half the operators are in favour at the time, the remainder will get there.
+“My theory is if half the operators are in favour at the time, the remainder will get there.
 Having. made the change to TCM and Carrylift, we’re already able to say it’s been a success.
-It’s down to the support we get from Carrylift, Lee and the engineer Mark, and thanks to the driver acceptance and track record to date, we know we are on to a winner.”
+It’s down to the support we get from the Carrylift Team and thanks to the driver acceptance and track record to date, we know we are on to a winner.”

 Carrylift, Authorised TCM Distributor